banesullivan/banesullivan/_sources/index.rst.txt

     ---
     :img-top: _static/pyvista-logo.png

-    The PyVista project is a collection of Free Licensed Open Source Software (FLOSS) around 3D visualization and mesh analysis in Python.
+    The PyVista project is a collection of Open Source Software making 3D visualization and analysis more approachable in Python.

     .. raw:: html